byllgrim/SPL/README.md

 ===========================
 Anyone may utilize this work in any way.

-All rights are dedicated to the public domain.
+It is dedicated to the public domain.

 THE AUTHORS DISCLAIM ALL WARRANTY AND LIABILITY.